 1. Hang out with other tourists

-While it could be fun to explore Mexico’s nightlife on your own, there is nothing like going out with tourists who are staying in your same accomodation site or whom you might meet in a tour.
-Otherwise, consider booking a pub-crawl: it is safe, fun, and you will get to socialise with other people who have the same interests as you.
+While it could be fun to explore Mexico’s nightlife on your own, there is nothing like going out with tourists who are staying in your same accommodation site or whom you might meet in a tour.
+Otherwise, consider booking a pub crawl: it is safe, fun, and you will get to socialise with other people who have the same interests as you.